wickedOne/gitlab-perl-helpers/doc/PHPStan.md

 - `PHPSTAN_IGNORED_DIRS`: (optional) directories to ignore
 - `PHPSTAN_INCLUDES`: (optional) comma seperated list of files to include
 - `PHPSTAN_THREADS`: (optional) number of threads to use (defaults to `4`)
--
-### assumptions

-this script assumes the presence of the CODEOWNERS file in the root directory of you project.

 ### example config